MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 : Offers no benefit on its own.
 Can be deposited at a rate of two at a time while standing the door plate.
 Supposedly negates any aura effects while active.
 Prevents interacting with Brand Claimer while any stacks are active.

+**Annihilator Totem**

+: Kills the afflicted player.
+Inflicted on all players when an Annihilator Totem is charged.

 ### Interactables
 **Pedestals**